-There will be an integrated wellbeing, prevention and early help offer for children and young people with a proposed reduction of £1m from the current children and young people's public health budget by 2018.
+There will be an integrated wellbeing, prevention and early help offer for children and young people with a proposed reduction in the current children and young people's public health budget by 2018.

 The corporate savings plan requires all service areas to realign existing resources to deliver more efficient and effective provision within a reduced financial envelope.